 Heart health tip #3: Eat your fruits and vegetables

 The World Health Organization recommends adults consume five to nine servings of fruits and vegetables each day.
 Research shows most adults fall far short of this goal.

 A good rule of thumb is to ensure half your plate is filled with them at each meal.
-Fruits and vegetables are a rich source of antioxidants, which help your body fight excess free radicals—cell-damaging substances generated in our bodies and caused by many of life’s everyday activities.
+Fruits and vegetables are a rich source of plant nutrients and antioxidants.
+Those help your body fight excess free radicals, which are cell-damaging substances generated in our bodies and caused by many of life’s everyday activities.

 Omega-3s are important for supporting healthy blood flow and helping support already-normal blood pressure.
 They occur naturally in fatty fish like salmon and sardines, and in many seeds and nuts.